andersnygaard/Paradox-sailboat/README.md

-# Paradox sailboat
 The Paradox sailboat, a brainchild of Matt Layden, stands as an emblem of ingenuity in the world of micro-cruising.
 Born out of a desire to navigate shallow waters effortlessly, the Paradox, with its distinctive design and innovative features, revolutionized the concept of small coastal cruisers.
 This guide aims to unfold the rich tapestry of its history, design, and the community that has grown around it, making technical aspects accessible to all enthusiasts.

 This book is more or less written by [ChatGPT](https://chat.openai.com/g/g-BwQUKPlpj-detailed-paradox-sailboat-guide) loaded with the knowledge of the Yahoo mailing list.

 The story of the Paradox begins in 1993 when Matt Layden, an accomplished boat designer and sailor, sought to create a vessel capable of coastal cruising without the limitations imposed by deeper drafts.
-His creation, the Paradox, is a small, robust boat, measuring 13' 10" in length and just 48" in width, with a draft of a mere 9 inches.
+His creation, the Paradox, is a small, robust boat, measuring 13' 10" in length and just 48" or 1.2 meters in width, with a draft of a mere 9 inches or 23 centimeters.
 This compactness allows it to navigate in waters as shallow as knee-deep, a feature Layden valued highly for exploring the shallow waters of the US East Coast.

 Layden's philosophy was not just to build a boat but to innovate.
 He incorporated design elements that were both practical for sailing and simple enough for amateur builders.
 The Paradox, with its flat bottom and hard chine, was a departure from conventional hull shapes, focusing on stability and efficiency in shallow waters.